jmrile25/Latin-101/hw5.md

-**+1 Needs revisions**
+**+2 Satisfactory**
 Meleager was the son of Oineus, king of Calydon.
-Melager erat filii Oineus, rex Caludaris.❌ Meleager erat filius Oinei, rex Caludaris His mother was Althaea.
+Melager erat filii Oineus, rex Caludaris.❌ Meleager erat filius Oinei, rex Caludonis ✅ His mother was Althaea.
-Is Matris erat Althaea.❌ Mater eius erat Althaea.
-That woman was the daughter of Thestius.
+Is Matris erat Althaea.❌ Mater eius erat Althaea. ✅ That woman was the daughter of Thestius.
-Femina erat filiae Thestius.❌ Illa uxor erat filia Thestii.
-The brothers of Althaea were killed by Meleager.
+Femina erat filiae Thestius.❌ Illa  erat filia Thestii. ✅ The brothers of Althaea were killed by Meleager.
-Frates Althaea interficerant❌ Fratres Althaea interfecti sunt.
-A large number of his sisters were changed into birds, but not the beautiful Deianira.
+Frates Althaea interficerant❌ Fratres Althaeae a Meleagro interfecti sunt. ✅ A large number of his sisters were changed into birds, but not the beautiful Deianira.
-Magnus numerus is sororis, formusa Deianira.❌ Numeri magni earum sororum, formosa deianira.
-She was the daughter of Dexamenus, according to some stories, but the daughter of Oineus in other versions.
+Magnus numerus is sororis, formusa Deianira.❌ Numerus magnus eius sororum, formosa deianira. ✅ She was the daughter of Dexamenus, according to some stories, but the daughter of Oineus in other versions.
-Ea erat filiae Dexamenus, filiae Oienus.❌  Ea erat filia Dexamenus, filia Oienei.
+Ea erat filiae Dexamenus, filiae Oienus.❌  Ea erat filia Dexameni, filia Oienei. ✅